Márton Fülöp: Illness and death

 In 2013, Fülöp announced that he was taking a break from football after having a malignant tumour removed from his arm.
 In 2014, he announced that he was preparing for a return to the sport.

 Fülöp died of cancer on 12 November 2015, aged 32.
 On the day of his death, Hungarian internationals, wearing black armbands, won 1–0 away to the favoured Norway team in the first leg of their UEFA Euro 2016 qualifying play-off game.
 Hungarian goalkeeper Gábor Király, who celebrated his 100th international appearance and was rated as the best player of the match, said afterwards: "We simply could not afford to concede any goals on this match, out of respect to him".
 When with only two minutes remaining from the game, Norway's Pål André Helland headed a rebounding ball against the crossbar with an open goal gaping, Hungarian commentator István Hajdú B. remarked: "This was probably tipped to the bar by Márton Fülöp...this was a helping hand from the sky".
 Three days later, the rematch in Budapest started with a minute's silence in the memory of him (as well as former Golden Team member Pál Várhidi and the victims of the Paris terror attacks).
 Hungary beat Norway 2–1, and qualified for the Euros after 44 years, reaching a major international competition for the first time since the 1986 World Cup.
 Several players commemorated Fülöp in their post match interviews, including goalscorer Tamás Priskin who paid tribute by dedicating his goal to his late teammate.

-The following day, Sunderland flew their flags at the Stadium of Light and their training ground at half-staff as a mark of respect.
+The day after his death, Sunderland flew their flags at the Stadium of Light and their training ground at half-staff as a mark of respect.

 On 14 June 2016, before Hungary's first Euro 2016 match, the three goalkeepers of the Hungarian squad, Király, Dénes Dibusz and Péter Gulácsi, were noticed while being photographed together during the pre-game field walk, holding a pair of keeper gloves labelled with Fülöp's name.
 Király later revealed that he received the gloves from Fülöp's father, and he made a promise to bring them with him during the entire tournament.

+On 3 May 2023, which would have been Fülöp's 40th birthday, Zalaegerszegi TE won the Hungarian Cup.
+After the game Hungarian international goalkeeper Patrik Demjén dedicated the victory to Fülöp's memory.